eshaiju/node-llm/examples/README.md

-# LLM Examples
+# NodeLLM Examples

-This directory contains examples demonstrating how to use various providers with `NodeLLM`.
+This directory contains examples demonstrating how to integrate LLMs as an architectural surface using `NodeLLM`.

 ## Available Providers
 - **DeepSeek**: `examples/deepseek/`